 If you wish to become a self-transporter of medical waste you must register your intentions with the TCEQ, provide specific additional details about your facilities and submit an annual summary of your activity.
-For smaller clinics and practices, such as funeral parlours and nursing homes, this level of regulation can prove very impractical and expensive.
-Many businesses will turn to medical waste disposal companies to fulfil their transportation needs.
+For smaller clinics and practices, such as funeral parlors and nursing homes, this level of regulation can prove very impractical and expensive.
+Many businesses will turn to medical waste disposal companies to fulfill their transportation needs.

-Some facilities (usually medium sized healthcare providers) may wish to become medical waste collection stations.
+Some facilities (usually medium-sized healthcare providers) may wish to become medical waste collection stations.
 This allows them to receive household levels of waste from individuals before being collected and transported away.
 Collection stations are not allowed to treat the medical waste and must receive and store it in appropriate containers.

 Disposing of and treating medical waste

 Medical waste must be treated and disposed of properly to eliminate its infectious potential and protect waste handlers.
 The most common processes for treating medical waste are autoclaving (using high pressures to force air out of units) and then incineration (using extremely high temperatures to kill bacteria).
 At such high temperatures, no bacteria are able to survive and the items are deemed safe for recycling or disposal.
-The incineration process converts the waste into ash, gas and heat.
+The incineration process converts the waste into ash, gas, and heat.
 Over 90% of potentially infectious waste is incinerated in this way in the United States.
 Disposing of pathological waste (tissues, body parts or carcasses) may require a special local or state government permit.

 The state of Texas allows treatment to take place ‘on-site’ (a facility generating and storing its own medical waste) or ‘off-site’ (a facility authorized to accept untreated medical waste).
 In practical terms, this means that bigger healthcare providers, such as large hospitals and laboratories, may provide ‘on-site’ treatment.
-This is because the significant investment in infrastructure is generally cost effective for them due to the amount of waste they produce and the size of their premises.
-‘On-site’ treatment centres must use approved treatment methods and adhere to stringent record keeping regulations.
+This is because the significant investment in infrastructure is generally cost-effective for them due to the amount of waste they produce and the size of their premises.
+‘On-site’ treatment centers must use approved treatment methods and adhere to stringent record keeping regulations.

-Smaller clinics, such as doctors offices, dental practices and veterinary hospitals, are likely to transfer their waste to ‘off-site’ facilities due to the lack of physical space and the amount of capital required to acquire treatment equipment.
+Smaller clinics, such as doctors offices, dental practices, and veterinary hospitals, are likely to transfer their waste to ‘off-site’ facilities due to the lack of physical space and the amount of capital required to acquire treatment equipment.
 It is not only an autoclave and incinerator that is required.
 Infrastructure and equipment must be in place to cover the entire treatment process ranging from handling, carting, shredding, conveying, size reducing, compacting, to sterilizing or recycling.
-Many facilities will often use a Texas medical waste disposal company to fulfil this service.
+Many facilities will often use a Texas medical waste disposal company to fulfill this service.

 Medical waste may be transported by the United States Postal Service in accordance with the Domestic Mail Manual.
 Some medical waste disposal companies will offer a mail-back service for the disposal of sharps such as needles and syringes.
-This provides a cost effective solution for small quantities of medical waste and avoids the need to store larger volumes of waste for collection.
+This provides a cost-effective solution for small quantities of medical waste and avoids the need to store larger volumes of waste for collection.